-When it launched, there were only seven merchants selling on Nextail Connect, offering about 10,000 products in around 20 different categories.
-Nextail Connect has increased this to about 35 merchants but is continuing, at least for the moment, with the strategy of keeping the platform generally closed to new merchants.
+When it launched, there were only seven merchants selling on Blokker Connect, offering about 10,000 products in around 20 different categories.
+Blokker Connect has increased this to about 35 merchants but is continuing, at least for the moment, with the strategy of keeping the platform generally closed to new merchants.

 That said, it does invite applications and expressions of interest from interested business partners, so the situation may change in the future.